null

 Propagate & Enjoy!

 To propagate, divide clumps in fall or early spring.
-For late flowering varieties, take the cuttings after the flowers have faded.
+For late flowering varieties, take cuttings after the flowers have faded.
 For earlier varieties take cuttings in early spring.

 Root the cuttings in a soilless potting mix with a layer of dry sand on the surface.
 Cuttings rooted in winter should be protected indoors or in a cold frame until spring, when they can be hardened off.